Active particles in tunable compressible environments: Introduction

 Since our goal is to tune, reversibly and simultaneously, both the activity of the Janus particles and the stiffness of the colloidal matrix, a careful selection and reproducible preparation of the experimental system are paramount.
 We opted for gold-capped Janus silica particles actuated by AC electric fields in a bath of passive silica spheres.
 As compared to other Janus swimmers (e.g. catalytic), AC-driven particles are particularly versatile: they do not `get stuck' in stiff environments and their propulsion direction and speed can be tuned through the frequency and magnitude of the applied electric field~\cite{boymelgreen2016propulsion,boymelgreen2018active}.
 Passive silica spheres also show a frequency dependent transition from attractive to repulsive interactions, each of which increases with increasing field strength~\cite{gong2001electrically}.
 Here, we chose the AC frequency to be $20$ $\rm kHz$, which assures (1) powerful propulsion of the active particles with the gold-capped side at their front, (2) continuously variable long-range repulsion between silica surfaces ({\sl i.e.}\ between passive spheres as well as between passive particles and the back hemispheres of the active colloids) and (3) a short-range repulsive interaction between the passive spheres and the gold cap of the Janus particles.
-As we increase the strength of the orthogonal AC electric field, the colloidal background freezes and becomes stiffer (Fig.~\ref{fig1}(a) $\rightarrow$ Fig.~\ref{fig1}(b)).
-Upon this quenching, we witness pronounced viscoelastic effects so that the persistence time $\rm \tau$ of the active particles drops by more than one order of magnitude (compare for example the red trajectories in Fig.~\ref{fig1}(a) and Fig.~\ref{fig1}(b), or in the corresponding Supplementary Videos~S1 and S2).
+As we increase the strength of the orthogonal AC electric field, the colloidal background freezes due to stronger repulsive interactions whereas the Janus particles become faster.
+Upon this quenching, the persistence time $\rm \tau$ of the active particles drops by more than one order of magnitude (compare for example the red trajectories in Fig.~\ref{fig1}(a) and Fig.~\ref{fig1}(b), or in the corresponding Supplementary Videos~S1 and S2).
 In particular, $\rm \tau$ transitions from being independent of the mean swimming velocity $v$ to scaling as $\tau \propto v^{-1}$.
-Moreover, for sufficiently large propulsion speeds and silica-silica interactions, we observe for the first time the emergence of chiral helical swimming in a colloidal bath composed of non-chiral objects, in analogy to what has been reported in viscoelastic polymer solutions, but with a different underlying reason~\cite{gomez2016dynamics}.
+Moreover, for sufficiently large propulsion speeds and silica-silica interactions, we observe for the first time the emergence of chiral helical swimming in a bath composed of non-chiral microspheres.